-Schnabel helped the Wolverines garner the 20th-best recruiting class in 2013, according to the Collegiate Baseball Newspaper.
-He also coached shortstop Travis Maezes, who was named an All-Big Ten third team selection in 2014 and earned Big Ten All-Freshman team honors as a rookie.
+Schnabel helped the Wolverines garner the 20th-best recruiting class in 2013 and were 30th in 2014, according to the Collegiate Baseball Newspaper.
+He also coached infielder Travis Maezes, who was named an All-Big Ten third team selection in 2014 and 2015 and earned Big Ten All-Freshman team honors as a rookie and Jacob Cronenworth, who was an All-Big Ten second team selection and the Big Ten Tournament Most Outstanding Player.
+Both Maezes and Cronenworth were selected in the 2015 MLB First-Year Player Draft.
+Schnabel also coached Jake Bivens, who was the Big Ten Freshman of the Year in 2015 and earned All-Big Ten third team honors in 2016.

 Schnabel was East Carolina's hitting instructor, infield coach and recruiting coordinator for three seasons.
 During his three years with the Pirates, Schnabel mentored six Conference USA selections, including John Wooten and Zach Wright in 2012, and four All-C-USA All-Freshman team members.
 Four players also earned all-regional honors during his three years at ECU.
 Off the field, his recruiting efforts helped garner three consecutive Top 50 designations from Collegiate Baseball and a No. 28 ranking by PG Crosschecker in 2011.
 This past season, Schnabel directed an offense that ranked among Conference USA leaders in hits (626, 1st), batting average (.295, 2nd), RBI (300, 4th), runs (342, 4th), total bases (810, 4th) and home runs (30, 5th).
 Schnabel also has had six players selected in the MLB First-Year Player Draft sign with their respective clubs.